MattiaPandolfoVR/MetaPhage/README.md

-This is MetaPhage, a nextflow pipeline for phage discovery.
+This is MetaPhage, a nextflow pipeline for automatic phage discovery.
 MetaPhage can be run on Linux or MacOS.

 # Installation